Agriculture in Mozambique: Farming Industry

 The use of modern technologies and irrigation facilities is limited to a small number of commercial farms growing cash crops and vegetables and to out-growers of tobacco and cotton-producing crops on contract.
 Average crop yields are about half of the regional standard estimates indicating huge scope for improvement.

 Animal husbandry is an underdeveloped sector.
 Cattle, goats, sheep and pigs are reared in extensive grass-based (ruminants) or back-yard scavenger systems.
 There is, also a small fast-growing modern poultry industry.
 In 2009, livestock accounted for 1.2 million of head of cattle, 4.5 million sheep and goats, 1.3 million pigs, and 18 million poultry.
 Beef production was estimated at 22,000 tons; pig meat, 91,000 tons; poultry meat, 22,000 tons; cows' milk, 75,000 tons; and hen eggs, 14 million.
-The high prevalence of disease is the main constraints undermining an increase in livestock numbers.
+The high prevalence of disease is the main constraint undermining an increase in livestock numbers.
 For example, Newcastle disease is a major ubiquitous problem for poultry, in the northern provinces tsetse flies affect cattle, and African swine fever affects pigs.
 The southern region is the heart of livestock activities because animals there are less prone to diseases.